miércoles, 4 de agosto de 2010

 Gothic fiction (sometimes referred to as Gothic horror) is a genre of literature that combines elements of both horror and romance.
 As a genre, it is generally believed to have been invented by the English author Horace Walpole, with his 1764 novel The Castle of Otranto.

-terror, an extension of Romantic literary pleasures that were relatively new at the time of Walpole's novel.
+The effect of Gothic fiction feeds on a pleasing sort of terror, an extension of Romantic literary pleasures that were relatively new at the time of Walpole's novel.
 Melodrama and parody (including self-parody) were other long-standing features of the Gothic initiated by Walpole.

-Gothic Revival architecture of the same era.
+Gothic literature is intimately associated with the Gothic Revival architecture of the same era.
 In a way similar to the gothic revivalists' rejection of the clarity and rationalism of the neoclassical style of the Enlightened Establishment, the literary Gothic embodies an appreciation of the joys of extreme emotion, the thrills of fearfulness and awe inherent in the sublime, and a quest for atmosphere.
 The ruins of gothic buildings gave rise to multiple linked emotions by representing the inevitable decay and collapse of human creations—thus the urge to add fake ruins as eyecatchers in English landscape parks.
 English Gothic writers often associated medieval buildings with what they saw as a dark and terrifying period, characterized by harsh laws enforced by torture, and with mysterious, fantastic, and superstitious rituals.
 In literature such Anti-Catholicism had a European dimension featuring Roman Catholic excesses such as the Inquisition

 LETRA DE LA CANCION THE BOYS DOES NOTHING